Guide on Business Registration In Ghana (RGD Name Search)

 The necessary forms for TIN registration can be accessed here.
 TIN registration is entirely free for any intending businessman, and the registration process is quite straightforward as well as stress-free.

-After downloading the necessary forms, you will need to fill the forms appropriately, and also attach a copy of your photo ID which may be either an international passport or drivers licence.
+After downloading the necessary forms, you will need to fill the forms appropriately, and also attach a copy of your photo ID which may be either an international passport or driver’s license.

-Afterwards, you can proceed to submit it at the Ghana Revenue Authority office.
+You can proceed to submit it at the Ghana Revenue Authority office afterward.

-After following the due process, it takes about 24 to 48 hours for a TIN creation.
-In case an individual has more than a business, there is no need for another TIN as the same TIN is applicable for the registration of other businesses.
+After following the due process, it takes about 24 to 48 hours for a TIN to be created.
+In case an individual has more than one business, there is no need for another TIN as the same TIN is applicable for the registration of other businesses.

 The next step after registering the Taxpayer Identification Number is to download and complete the forms listed below;